-Leweke et al. (2008) presented results from experiments and simulations on the flow around a circular cylinder upon impact with a solid wall.
-At low Reynolds numbers, when impacting normally to the wall, the attached counter-rotating vortices that form during the pre-impact motion of the cylinder overtake it on impact, one on each side, and then initially move outward along the wall due to the influence of their image vortices.
-Subsequently, the vortices experience a weak rebound associated with secondary vorticity generated at both the cylinder and wall (Figure 18a).
-For higher Reynolds numbers, the secondary vorticity generated rolls up into discrete secondary vortices that orbit the primary vortices and undergo a 3D elliptic instability (Figure 19a), a phenomenon known to occur in strained vortical flows (Kerswell 2002).
+Leweke et al. (2008) presented results from experiments and simulations on the flow around a circular cylinder on impact with a solid wall.
+At low Reynolds numbers, when impacting normally to the wall, the attached counter-rotating vortices that form during the preimpact motion of the cylinder, overtake it on impact, one on each side, and then initially move outwards along the wall, due to the influence of their image vortices.
+Subsequently, they experience a weak rebound associated with secondary vorticity generated at both the cylinder and wall (Figure 18a).
+For higher Reynolds numbers, the secondary vorticity generated rolls up into discrete secondary vortices, which orbit the primary vortices and undergo a three-dimensional elliptic instability (Figure 20a), a phenomenon known to occur in strained vortical flows (Kerswell 2002).
 Beyond a Reynolds number of a few hundred, this process leads to breakdown of the vortex system into small-scale structures.

-Image vortices:
+This flow behaviour is similar to the case of a counter-rotating vortex pair impinging on a solid wall (Leweke et al. 2016).

-virtual vortices located symmetrically with respect to a surface, having the same effect as the boundary condition of zero normal velocity at this surface
+Image vortex: virtual vortex located symmetrically with respect to a surface, having the same effect as the boundary condition of zero normal velocity at this surface